 Your body’s circulatory system is responsible for moving oxygen, blood and nutrients through your entire body.
 Whenever blood flow to a specific body part is slowed down, you may start experiencing the symptoms of poor circulation which include a tingling or numbing sensation in the hands or feet, swollen toes, cold hands and feet and so much more.

 Most common symptoms will be experienced in your extremities, such as your hands and legs.

 For many people, the symptoms of poor circulation are left undiagnosed and ignored as many individuals attribute the pain and discomfort to aging.
 If not addressed, poor blood flow can develop into serious complications such as heart attack, stroke or even death.

 Poor leg circulation also commonly referred to as peripheral artery disease (PAD) is a serious vascular condition that causes poor blood flow by narrowing blood vessels and arteries.
 According to the CDC, an estimated 8.5 million people aged 40 and above have PAD in the United States.
 It occurs when plaque builds up in blood vessels restricting blood flow.

-It should, however, be noted that poor circulation is not a condition in itself, rather, it could be an indication of other underlying health issues which is why it’s important to seek the help of a medical professional to treat the root cause.
+It should, however, be noted that poor circulation is not a condition in itself; rather, it could be an indication of other underlying health issues which is why it’s important to seek the help of a vascular specialist to treat the root cause.
 The most common conditions that are associated with poor circulation include diabetes, obesity, heart conditions and arterial issues.
 It is also strongly associated with family history.